Terry David Church

 Department of Regulatory and Quality Sciences

-Dr. Terry David Church is currently an Assistant Professor in Regulatory and Quality Sciences at the University of Southern California, School of Pharmacy.
+Dr. Terry David Church is currently an Associate Professor in Regulatory and Quality Sciences at the University of Southern California, USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences.
 He is Assistant Director of Pharmacy Undergraduate Programs and teaches in the Pharmacy Undergraduate Program.
 Prof. Church’s academic focus is on application of pharmaceutical regulations, patterns of addiction, disaster management, and education and training.
 His areas of interest and expertise include history and geography of drugs, biorepository regulation and ethics; drug addiction and regulation of controlled substances; regulatory practices for continuity and disaster planning; and policies and ethics of academic research.

 Dr. Church received his Doctor of Science and Master of Science in Regulatory Sciences from the University of Southern California.
 He earned a Master of Arts in Cultural Anthropology from Temple University.
 His doctoral thesis evaluated regulatory practices for continuity and disaster planning for biobanks in the United States.
 Dr. Church is a faculty fellow of the USC Center for Excellence in Teaching and Associate Director of the educational committee of the Institute for Addiction Sciences.
 He serves as Director of the STAR science educational program with BRAVO Medical Magnet High School of Los Angeles and USC.